unionai/unionai-docs/source/data-input-output/flyte-file-and-flyte-directory.md

 ## Local examples

 :::{note}
-The term _local file_ in this section refers to a file local to the container running a task in Union.
+The terms _local file_ and _local_directory_ in this section refer to a file or directory local to the container running a task in Union.
 It does not refer to a file on your local machine.
 :::